Rajpratik71/linux-manPages/sysctl.md

        sysctl -p [file or regexp] [...]

 DESCRIPTION
        sysctl  is  used  to  modify kernel parameters at runtime.
 The parameters available are those listed under /proc/sys/.
 Procfs is required for sysctl support in Linux.
 You can use sysctl to both read and write sysctl data.

 PARAMETERS
        variable
               The name of a key to read from.
 An example is kernel.ostype.
 The '/' separator is also accepted in place of a '.'.

        variable=value
               To set a key, use the form variable=value where variable is the key and value is the value to set it to.
 If the value contains quotes or characters which are parsed by the shell,  you may need to enclose the value in double quotes.
 This requires the -w parameter to use.

        -n, --values
-              Use this option to disable printing of the key name when print‐ ing values.
+              Use this option to disable printing of the key name when printing values.

        -e, --ignore
               Use this option to ignore errors about unknown keys.

        -N, --names
               Use this option to only print the names.
 It may be useful with shells that have programmable completion.

        -q, --quiet
               Use this option to not display the values set to stdout.